rishabh941/Ruleengine/README.md

    npm start

 ## Test Cases

 ### 1. Create a New Rule via the UI

-Steps:
+**Steps**:
-Open the web app in a browser.
+- Open the web app in a browser.
-Navigate to the "Create Rule" section.
+- Navigate to the "Create Rule" section.
-Enter the following values:
+- Enter the following values:
-Rule Name: Age and Salary Rule
+  - **Rule Name**: Age and Salary Rule
-Rule String: age > 30 AND salary > 50000
+  - **Rule String**: age > 30 AND salary > 50000
-Click the "Add Rule" button.
+- Click the "Add Rule" button.

-Expected Behavior:
+**Expected Behavior**:
-The message "Rule successfully created!" should appear.
+- The message "Rule successfully created!" should appear.
-The new rule should immediately be visible in the "Select Rules to Combine" section without needing a page refresh.
+- The new rule should immediately be visible in the "Select Rules to Combine" section without needing a page refresh.

+---

-2. Try to Create a Rule with Invalid Format via the UI
+### 2. Try to Create a Rule with Invalid Format via the UI

-Steps:
+**Steps**:
-Navigate to the "Create Rule" section.
+- Navigate to the "Create Rule" section.
-Enter the following values:
+- Enter the following values:
-Rule Name: Invalid Rule
+  - **Rule Name**: Invalid Rule
-Rule String: age > 30 OR
+  - **Rule String**: age > 30 OR
-Click the "Add Rule" button.
+- Click the "Add Rule" button.

-Expected Behavior:
+**Expected Behavior**:
-The message "Error creating rule.
+- The message "Error creating rule.
 Please check the rule format." should appear.
-The rule should not be added to the "Select Rules to Combine" section.
+- The rule should not be added to the "Select Rules to Combine" section.

+---

-3. Combine Two Rules via the UI
+### 3. Combine Two Rules via the UI

-Steps:
+**Steps**:
-Create two valid rules:
+- Create two valid rules:
-Rule 1: age > 30 AND salary > 50000
+  - **Rule 1**: age > 30 AND salary > 50000
-Rule 2: experience > 5 OR department = 'Marketing'
+  - **Rule 2**: experience > 5 OR department = 'Marketing'
-Navigate to the "Combine Rules" section.
+- Navigate to the "Combine Rules" section.
-Select the two rules by clicking the checkboxes next to them.
+- Select the two rules by clicking the checkboxes next to them.
-Click the "Combine Selected Rules" button.
+- Click the "Combine Selected Rules" button.

-Expected Behavior:
+**Expected Behavior**:
-The rules should be combined into a new AST.
+- The rules should be combined into a new AST.
-The "Evaluate Rule" section should appear with the combined AST ready for evaluation.
+- The "Evaluate Rule" section should appear with the combined AST ready for evaluation.

+---

-4. Evaluate Combined Rule with Valid Data via the UI
+### 4. Evaluate Combined Rule with Valid Data via the UI

-Steps:
+**Steps**:
-After combining two rules, in the "Evaluate Rule" section, enter the following values:
+- After combining two rules, in the "Evaluate Rule" section, enter the following values:
-Age: 35
+  - **Age**: 35
-Salary: 60000
+  - **Salary**: 60000
-Experience: 7
+  - **Experience**: 7
-Department: Sales
+  - **Department**: Sales
-Click the "Evaluate Rule" button.
+- Click the "Evaluate Rule" button.

-Expected Behavior:
+**Expected Behavior**:
-The result should display as "True".
+- The result should display as "True".

+---

-5. Test Responsiveness of the UI
+### 5. Test Responsiveness of the UI

-Steps:
+**Steps**:
-Open the web app in a browser.
+- Open the web app in a browser.
-Resize the browser to different screen sizes (e.g., mobile, tablet, desktop).
+- Resize the browser to different screen sizes (e.g., mobile, tablet, desktop).

-Expected Behavior:
+**Expected Behavior**:
-The UI should be responsive, adjusting to different screen sizes, with no overlapping elements or broken layouts.
+- The UI should be responsive, adjusting to different screen sizes, with no overlapping elements or broken layouts.